forseti-security/forseti-security/_docs/_latest/use/enforcer.md

 The following is an example firewall rule (which can be applied by enforcer) that only allows:
   * SSH from anywhere
   * HTTP(S) traffic from both load balancer and health checker to VM instances
-  * Only internal tcp, udp, and icmp traffic
+  * Only internal TCP, UDP, and ICMP traffic

   ```json
   [{